TheScienceMuseum/heritageconnector/_posts/2021-07-15-aeolian-network-workshop-1.md

 Below is a video recording of the talk entitled Machine Learning and Cultural Heritage: What Is It Good Enough For?

-{% include youtubePlayer.html id="AFHgBsfMB44" iframetitle="Video of Heritage Connector talk at AOLEAN" %}
+{% include youtubePlayer.html id="AFHgBsfMB44" iframetitle="Video of Heritage Connector talk at AOLEAN Network Online Workshop 1" %}

  [Download presentation slides](https://thesciencemuseum.github.io/heritageconnector/post_files/AOLIEAN_Presentation__John_Stack__7_July_2021.pdf)